 If you’re after that slightly surreal sensory overload experience, then Odaiba, Shibuya, or Shinjuku are the places for you.

 Odaiba is a mostly reclaimed island in Tokyo Bay full of late bubble era construction follies—such as a museum in the shape of a cruise ship, a convention center resembling a spaceship, the Fuji TV building (with a giant globe in it) and a completely enclosed shopping center that’s supposed to be a reproduction of Venice.
 There’s even a station in the area called Tokyo Teleport, which is appropriate as you’re staying in an area that was the vision of the future circa 1990.
 Also in Odaiba is the genuinely cutting-edge Mori Digital Art Museum, home to the popular TeamLab Borderless exhibition.

 Shibuya is the over-the-top, in-your-face milieu that you were expecting in Tokyo.
 If giant TV screens, ad noise from a hundred different sound systems and lots of neon is your idea of the future, then prepare to be astonished.

 The skyscraper district near the west exit of Shinjuku Station was famously the inspiration for Ridley Scott’s original Blade Runner movie.
 Not much has changed since the 1980s, but it’s still impressive—if you can get up high among the buildings (try the Tokyo Metropolitan Government Building for a free view).
 From ground level, there’s not much to see.

-Most-convenient areas to stay
+Tokyo’s most-convenient areas to stay in